jungbluth/kbase_workspace_utils/README.md

 ### Setup

-Two environment variables are requiredc to be set:
+Two environment variables are required to be set:
 * `KBASE_ENV`: one of "appdev", "ci", or "prod"
 * `KB_AUTH_TOKEN`: an authentication token